omiaydin1/a-special-study/notes.md

         - - Separating notes from documentation feels more organized
   - Quick notes capture thoughts before they are forgotten
 - This file works well as an informal scratchpad
+- - Short notes reduce the pressure to write perfect explanations